 Modern Chinese Literature and Culture (ISSN # 1520-9857), formerly Modern Chinese Literature (1984-1998), is a peer-reviewed, scholarly journal devoted to the culture of modern and contemporary China, with “China” understood not in the narrow, political sense.
-The journal publishes on literature of all genres, film and television, popular culture, performance and visual art, print and material culture, etc. MCLC is edited by Kirk A. Denton at the Department of East Asian Languages and Literatures, The Ohio State University.
-Publication of the journal is generously supported by the East Asian Studies Center and the Institute for Chinese Studies at The Ohio State University.
-Vol. 11 was made possible with a generous grant from the Chiang Ching-kuo Foundation.
+The journal publishes on literature of all genres, film and television, popular culture, performance and visual arts, print and material culture, etc. MCLC is edited by Christopher Rosenmeier and Natascha Gentz at the Asian Studies, School of Literatures, Languages and Cultures, Edinburgh University, and is published by Edinburgh University Press.
 MCLC is listed in the Arts and Humanities Citation Index.
-Back issues (with a two year gap) are available through JSTOR.
+Back issues (with a one year gap) are available through JSTOR.
 Beginning in fall 2003, book reviews (see “MCLC Book Reviews” below) no longer appeared in the print journal; instead, they are published on the MCLC Resource Center, a website devoted to modern China cultural studies and affiliated with the journal.
 Information on book review submission can be found on the “Submission” page.
 The MCLC Resource Center also has an online publication series that complements and supplements publications in the print journal.

 Modern Chinese Literature and Culture is a peer-reviewed, multi-disciplinary cultural studies journal.
 In addition to literary studies, MCLC publishes on a broad range of subjects from film to popular culture, to performance and visual arts, to architecture, to regional cultures, to print and material cultures.
 Our view of culture includes the elite and the popular, the visual and the literary, as well as the less “textual” culture of everyday life.
 The journal encourages the use of photographs, graphics, film or video stills.